Norovirus Prevention and Treatment

 Prevention and Cleaning Tips

 Here's the bad news.
 Norovirus is tough to kill.
-Especially when kids are involved because they are not so good at controlling their vomit.
+Especially when kids are involved because they are not good at controlling their vomit.
 Projectile vomit all over your living room rug is a doozy!

 To prevent norovirus spread: